alegiac95/Imaging_Transcriptomics_preprint/docs/pages/Installation.rst

 ==============

 Here is the guide on how to install the *Imaging-Transcriptomics* tool so you can run it from your command line.
-We reccomend using :code:`anaconda` to manage your installation of the :code:`imaging-transcriptomics` package.
+We recommend using :code:`anaconda` to manage your installation of the :code:`imaging-transcriptomics` package.

 To run the script you will need to install two additional packages not listed in :code:`pip`, which are:

 * `pyls <https://github.com/rmarkello/pyls/>`_, to perform partial least squares regression
-* `spatialnulls <https://markello-spatialnulls.netlify.app/index.html>`_, to perform the permutatiuon of cortical brain areas maintaining the autocorrelation of the brain.
+* `spatialnulls <https://markello-spatialnulls.netlify.app/index.html>`_, to perform the permutation of cortical brain areas maintaining the autocorrelation of the brain.

 Both this packages are available from Github.